Xisco Muñoz: Watford

 Xisco was appointed as manager of Watford on 21 December 2020, after the dismissal of Vladimir Ivić.
 His debut in the EFL Championship was five days later, a 1–0 home victory over leaders Norwich City.

 After a run of five straight wins, Xisco was awarded the Championship Manager of the Month award for March 2021.
 On 24 April, his team achieved promotion to the Premier League with two games remaining, after a 1–0 win against Millwall at Vicarage Road.

-Xisco was sacked on 3 October 2021, despite the side being 15th after seven matches; it was the 13th change in the club's hotseat since the arrival of owner Gino Pozzo in 2012.
+Xisco was sacked on 3 October 2021, with the side being 15th after seven matches; it was the 13th change in the club's hotseat since the arrival of owner Gino Pozzo in 2012.
 In an official statement, Watford wrote that the coach had been presiding over a "negative trend at a time when team cohesion should be visibly improving".

 Huesca

-On 26 October 2021, Xisco signed as coach of SD Huesca.
+On 26 October 2021, Xisco signed as coach of Huesca.
 Having finished in 13th in his only season with nine wins out of 30, he was replaced in June by José Ángel Ziganda.

 Anorthosis

-On 4 October 2022, Xisco was appointed manager of Cypriot First Division club Anorthosis Famagusta F.C. until the end of the season.
+On 4 October 2022, Xisco was appointed manager of Cypriot First Division club Anorthosis until the end of the season.
 Three months later, after a series of five winless games, he was replaced by Vesko Mihajlović.

+Sheffield Wednesday

+On 4 July 2023, Xisco joined Sheffield Wednesday as head coach; he brought in his brother Miguel as assistant, Roberto Cuesta as first-team coach and Antonello Brambilla as goalkeeper coach, all of whom he had worked with at Watford.
+His first competitive game in charge was at home to newly relegated Southampton, a 2–1 defeat, and culminated in a 1–0 away loss to West Bromwich Albion on 3 October.
+He had led the Owls to their worst ever start to a season, with just two points from the first ten matches.
+A day later, he was dismissed.

+DAC Dunajská Streda

+On 19 November 2023, Xisco signed as manager of DAC Dunajská Streda until the end of the campaign, with the option of another year.
+He was relieved of his duties on 27 November 2024.